macobra52/multi-game-race-randomizer/README.md

 Multi-Game Race Randomizer V0.1 by MaCobra52

-As the title says, this is indeed a randomizer to generate a multi-game race allowing you to filter the games and type of goals you want to generate, whether they by short achievement-based objectives or longer full speedrun categories.
+As the title says, this is indeed a randomizer to generate a multi-game race allowing you to filter the games and type of goals you want to generate, whether they be short achievement-based objectives or longer full speedrun categories.
 The choice is up to you!

 Note:
 -Be sure Java is installed on your machine prior to running.